rfargetton/my-FreeCodeCamp/readme.md

 # My FreeCodeCamp

-I use this repository to store all my work and progress on FreeCodeCamp.
+I use this repository to keep track of all my work and achievements on FreeCodeCamp.

 ## Achievements